Dan Cantor

 Daniel Cantor is an American political organizer known for organizing labor and community figures to advocate for social democratic reforms in the Alinskyite Social Democrat tradition.
 He is most well known for being the co-founder and long-time leader of the Working Families Party (WFP), a social democratic and progressive third party in New York.

 Early life and education

-Cantor was born in 1955 and was raised in Levittown, New York to an Ashkenazi Jewish family.
+Cantor was born in 1955 in Levittown, New York, to an Ashkenazi Jewish family.
 Cantor's father co-owned a local auto-parts store.
 His mother was a librarian who was active in civic affairs and engaged in anti-censorship movements.
 Cantor has stated that his interest in politics began when, as a teenager, his uncle gifted him a subscription to The Progressive.

 Bob Master, a close childhood friend of Cantor and the northeastern political director for the Communications Workers of America, stated that Cantor was elected student body president during his time at MacArthur High School.
 Cantor enrolled at Wesleyan University, but left in his sophomore year to work on an Israeli Kibbutz.
 When he returned, Cantor became a student activist.
 After his graduation in 1977, Cantor joined ACORN and studied the writings of Richard Cloward and Frances Fox Piven.